← Back to Blog

 2) Payment aggregators (Square, Stripe, PayPal)

 You share a master merchant account with other businesses.
 Easy to set up, but flat-rate pricing is often more expensive at scale, and account stability can be unpredictable — especially for higher-risk merchants.
+See when to switch from Square.

 3) ISO / independent sales organizations